Where does it end?

 The next morning I was the talk of the hostel, “The crazy American making his own coffee”.
 But I also formed some amazing friendships over the freshly brewed espresso I made.
 From that point on, my life was coffee!

-During the winter of 2002, I started working in Kevin’s Coffee Shop.
 I started just cleaning up but expressed interest in becoming a barista, serving truly authentic style Italian coffees.
 So, Kevin gave me a go one day when we were quiet.
 A taste test.
 I made the smallest cappuccino in an espresso glass.
-It was crazy enough to get me a job as a barista, even if he only went so far publicly as to say: “Not bad”. 🙂
+It was crazy enough to get me a job as a barista, even if he only went so far publicly as to say: “Not bad”.

 It went on to be a signature drinking on the menu and won me pretty wide acclaim.